 Elyssa is the active mom to two sons and loves skiing, hiking, travel and adventure.

 Lauren works from a strengths based perspective, focusing on the individual needs of each client while establishing a professional partnership to bring about positive chance.
-From children diagnosed with attentional or learning issues to those diagnosed with Autism, Lauren counsels and teaches effective skills that empower families to define and reach goals.
-Adults or children with phobias, anxiety (including school refusal and separation anxiety) or compulsive behaviors may benefit from behavioral therapy by learning effective ways to overcome these often disabling conditions.
+From children with attentional or learning issues to the plethora of behavioral challenges facing children and families today, Lauren identifies, teaches, and helps implement effective behavioral interventions that empower individuals and families to define and reach goals.
+Adults or children with phobias, anxiety (including school refusal and separation anxiety) or compulsive behaviors may benefit from behavioral consulting by learning effective ways to overcome these often disabling conditions.
 Parents who are struggling with children or teens with negative or oppositional behaviors (such as refusing to do homework or honor household rules) can find support and guidance in learning behavior modification and positive discipline.
 Lauren is available to do home or school visits and frequently works collaboratively with Guidance Counselors and Child Study Teams regarding IEPs and Section 504 plans.

 Lauren is the proud mother of two active and athletic young children, a boy and a girl, who always keep her busy!